wexlergroup/comp-prob-solv/lecture-12-monte-carlo.md

 ```
 ````

 In the previous example, we used a uniform distribution to generate random numbers for our Monte Carlo simulation.
-However, we can often improve the efficiency of these simulations by employing a different probability distribution—this approach is known as **importance sampling**.
+However, we can often {sc}`improve the efficiency of these simulations by employing a different probability distribution`—this approach is known as {sc}`**importance sampling**`.

 ### Motivation for Importance Sampling